jhoudu/ressources-app/README.md

-# Prototype of frontend for Back-Office
+# Prototype of Back-Office

-Frontend with following functions :
+Back-office with the following functions :

 * Authentication and authorization
-* Web resources list (title, description, link) with:
+* CRUD of Web resources list (title, description, link)
-  * CRUD
-  * CRD authorized only if connected and have the role for
+* CUD authorized only if connected and have the role for

 ## Usage
 docker-compose --project-name ressources-app --env-file ./.env up